timdecode/LifeBrush/README.md

 ![](LifeBrush/docs/menu_interaction-01.jpg)

 LifeBrush is controlled by a clunky menu system (I would like to improve this in the future).
-Press the shoulder button (the button above the trackpad) to summor the VR menu.
+Press the shoulder button (the button above the trackpad) to summon the VR menu.
 You point the "pointer cylinder" at the menu and squeeze the trigger to interact with the menu.
 Don't point the controller directly at the menu, it's weird, but you actually hold it a titled angle, it is more comfortable this way (and confusing to everyone I show LifeBrush to).

 ![](LifeBrush/docs/menu_interaction-02.jpg)

-There are two modes, a painting mode and simulation mode.
-Choose Enter Simulation to enter the simulation mode, this will change the menu options.
-You can go back to the painting mode with Enter Painting.
+There are two modes, a painting mode, and simulation mode.
+Choose "Enter Simulation" to enter the simulation mode, this will change the menu options.
+You can go back to the painting mode with "Enter Painting".

-In the simulation mode use the Grab Tool to grab and move molecules about.
+In the simulation mode, use the Grab Tool to grab and move molecules about.
 You can also visualize agent path lines by choosing that tool and selecting some molecules, their spatial histories will be displayed.
 There is even a visualization tool for exploring events, such as ATP synthesis from ADP at an ATP-synthase molecule.
 These visualizations are described in an upcoming article.

 # To Do

 - Code examples
 - Convert this to an Unreal Plugin instead of a project.
-It is still a project because hotreloading in Unreal sucks for plugins.
+It is still a project because hot reloading in Unreal sucks for plugins.
 - Describe the mesh tool
 - Fix the mesh tool
 - Rethink and refactor the UI